SubReluCast

 x |

-Computes the difference element-wise, performs ReLU computation (chooses the larger between the result and 0), and converts precision based on the data types of the source and destination operand tensors.
-The calculation formula is as follows, where dstType indicates the data type of the destination operand:
+Computes the element-wise difference, applies the ReLU operation (takes the larger value between the result and 0), and performs precision conversion based on the data types of the source and destination operand tensors.
+The formula is as follows, where dstType indicates the data type of the destination operand:

 Prototype